andyvu016/project2-team2/README.md

-# Health Risk Analysis: C.O.P.D and Dementia

-# Name of the Project - "CHECK FIRST"
+# "CHECK FIRST"

 # Overview:
-Focus of this project is to use Machine Learning and Deep Learning models to determine the risk of common health diseases.
-We choose the COPD and Dimentia as the disease to analyse the risk in human.
+The focus of this project is to use Machine Learning and Deep Learning models to determine the risk of common health diseases.
+We choose COPD (Chronic Obstructive Pulmonary Disease) and Dementia as two common diseases to analyze.

 # Installation:
+The Jupyter Lab Notebook `Analysis.ipynb` can be accessed by making sure the required packages and programs are installed.
 1. Install the latest verion of Python.
-2. Install the latest version of Anaconda here.
+2. Install the latest version of Anaconda.
-3. Installing Anaconda includes the Pandas package.
+3. Install the hvplot package.
-4. To install the scikit-learn packages, run the following command in your terminal.
+4. Install the scikit-learn packages.
+5. Install tensorflow package.
+6. Install the joblib package.
-5. Installing TensorFlow includes the Keras package.
+7. Install the pickle package.

-* HYPOTHESIS :
+The final models are also deployed for testing on [streamlit](https://check-first.streamlit.app/)

-# Risk Analysis with "CHECK FIRST"
+# HYPOTHESIS: Risk Analysis with "CHECK FIRST"
-"Check First" is an app created specifically to analyse the health-related risk behaviors, chronic health conditions, and use of preventive services.
-We are  analyzing risk for COPD(Chronic Obstructive Pulmonary Disease) and Dimentia.
+"Check First" is an app created specifically to analyze health-related risk behaviors, chronic health conditions, and the use of preventive services connected to the risk for COPD(Chronic Obstructive Pulmonary Disease) and Dementia.

-# EXPLAINED DISEASE_1
+# EXPLAINED DISEASE 1
-### COPD (Chronic Obstructive Pulmonary Disease)
+## COPD (Chronic Obstructive Pulmonary Disease)
-Chronic obstructive pulmonary disease (COPD) is a lung disease and makes it hard to breathe.
-Two main forms of COPD:Chronic bronchitis, which involves a long-term cough with mucus and Emphysema, which involves damage to the lungs over time.
+Chronic obstructive pulmonary disease (COPD) is a lung disease that makes it hard to breathe.
+Two main forms of COPD: Chronic bronchitis, which involves a long-term cough with mucus and Emphysema, which involves damage to the lungs over time.
 Most people with COPD have a combination of both conditions.

 ### Risk factors:
 Smoking